uuboyscy/uuboyscy-engineering-logs/blog/2024-12-19-modern-data-engineering-milestones-key-technologies-that-shaped-the-industry/index.md

 dbt has been widely adopted by companies across industries.
 Some notable examples include:

-- **Deezer**: Their data team uses dbt to enforce collaboration between analysts and engineers, ensuring data quality and consistency.
 - **Airbnb**: With over 50,000 metrics, Airbnb uses dbt alongside AI to manage their complex data ecosystem.
 - **Dcard**: Dcard mandates that its analysts use dbt for SQL development, highlighting its versatility beyond traditional engineering roles.